Azure/AppService/_posts/2022-10-07-Configure automation for upgrade preferences in App Service Environment part2.md

 az account set -s YourSubscriptionID
 ```

-You can find more information about *az account* command on this site [az account](https://docs.microsoft.com/cli/azure/account?view=azure-cli-latest).
+You can find more information about the *az account* command on this site [az account](https://docs.microsoft.com/cli/azure/account?view=azure-cli-latest).

 **Prepare parameters**

 When you construct your naming convention, identify the key pieces of information that you want to reflect in the resource names.
 Different information is relevant for different resource types.
-The following sites are useful when you construct resource names [Define your naming convention](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming) and [Recommended abbreviations for Azure resource types](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations)
+The following sites are useful when you construct resource names [Define your naming convention](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming) and [Recommended abbreviations for Azure resource types](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).

 You can use the names below.
 You just need to replace *asedemo* with your environment name **(please use the same environment name that you used in scenario 1)**, change *SubscriptionId*, *EmailAddress*, *LocationRegionPROD* and change *LocationRegionDR* parameters.

-Please copy and paste your parameters to your shell.
+Copy and paste your parameters to your shell.

 ```bash
 ASEsubscriptionID=11111111-1111-1111-1111-111111111111